GSA/Section508.gov/_pages/manage/2022-11-04-manage-accessibility-statement.md

 ## Where to Publish an Accessibility Statement

 To ensure that your accessibility statement is available to visitors at any point within their digital experience, agencies should include a link to the accessibility statement in the site-wide footer.
-Secondary sites may create their own footer and accessibility statement page, or link to the domain website's accessibility statement.
+Secondary sites may create their own footer and accessibility statement page or link to the domain website's accessibility statement.

 Websites that conform with the [U.S. Web Design System](https://designsystem.digital.gov) should use the [`Indentifier`](https://designsystem.digital.gov/components/identifier/) component, which communicates a site’s parent agency and displays agency links required by federal laws and policies, and includes the accessibility statement by default (Figure 1).